cdwharton/sizeyThingy/README.md

 There are only 4 options...

-sizeyThingyMessage: "W: "
-- This is just for the start of the information bar.
+sizeyThingyMessage: "W: " - This is just for the start of the information bar.

-sizeyThingyRelative: false
-- This is to say "I want this to sit within the flow of html, e.g. at top, not overlaying anything".
+sizeyThingyRelative: false -This is to say "I want this to sit within the flow of html, e.g. at top, not overlaying anything".

-sizeyForMobileRelative: true
-- If you're using a mobile/smart phone/tablet this allows you to switch off fixed positioning just for know mobile devices.
+sizeyForMobileRelative: true - If you're using a mobile/smart phone/tablet this allows you to switch off fixed positioning just for know mobile devices.

 sizeyThingyLight: true - Would you like a white bar with black text or a black bar with white text, true for white bar, false for black bar